-As the long weekend approaches, many of us are making plans to go somewhere fun.
+As we enter August, many of us are making plans to go somewhere fun before the end of the summer.
 For a lot of us, that place is cottage country – possibly for the first time this year.
 If you don’t have your own cottage, but want to escape the hustle and bustle of your town, don’t fret.
 There are still options – but you’ll need to act quickly if you want to nab the perfect cottage for your needs.

 How far do you want to travel?

-There’s nothing worse than spending half your three-day weekend en route to the perfect destination.
+There’s nothing worse than spending the majority of your getaway en route.
 If time is limited, be sure to choose a location you can get to in reasonable time.

 Do you have access to the waterfront?

 Believe it or not, not all cottages come with waterfront access.
 Be sure to ask if yours does, especially if it isn’t outlined explicitly in the property listing.
 Pictures can be deceiving too, unless you can fully see the cottage front and the water in one image.

 Have you ever found yourself under-dressed at a fancy party?
 Embarrassing, right?
 Now imagine a week in the wrong cottage… stuck in a retirement community when all you want to do is party, or vice-versa.
 Avoid feeling uncomfortable or out-of-place by choosing an appropriate cottage and community that fits your lifestyle, considering kids, pets, and noise-level.

 Some cottages may not be furnished with the latest technology and equipment.
 Can’t live a week without TV or Wi-Fi?
 Would you absolutely hate living without a dishwasher?
 Air conditioning?
 A barbecue?
 It’s important to inquire if these amenities will be included in your rental – never assume!
 Recreational equipment such as a boat, skis, or a canoe also may not be part of the package.